wcchoi/go-wasm-pdfcpu/article.md

 Awesome, so our BrowserFS + patching approach works!

-Next, let's try something that would write out some data, in `index.html`:
+Next, let's try something that would write out some data - extracting the first page of PDF to `first_page.pdf` (see `go.argv` below), in `index.html`:

 ```javascript
     function done() {